Caast/caast-documentation/library/data.md

 ## user

-When using the [setUser](library/methods.md#setUser) method, you will add additional informations on the user object in global config, the object will now have a `csutom_fields` entry in it, regrouping all the data you've provided
+When using the [setUser](library/methods.md#setUser) method, you will add additional informations on the user object in global config, the object will now have a `custom_fields` entry in it, regrouping all the data you've provided

 ```json
 "user": {